d909b/perfect_match/README.md

 - Make sure you have all the requirements listed above.
 - You can use the script `perfect_match/apps/run_all_experiments.py` to obtain the exact parameters used with `main.py` to reproduce the experimental results in [our paper](https://arxiv.org/abs/1810.00656).
     - The `perfect_match/apps/run_all_experiments.py` script prints the command line parameters that have to be run, one command per line.
     - Note that we ran several thousand experiments which can take a while if evaluated sequentially.
-We therefore suggest to run the experiments in parallel using e.g. a compute cluster.
+We therefore suggest to run the commands in parallel using, e.g., a compute cluster.
+    - The original experiments reported in our paper were run on Intel CPUs.
+We found that running the experiments on GPUs can produce ever so slightly different results for the same experiments.
     - Once you have completed the experiments, you can calculate the summary statistics (mean +- standard deviation) over all the repeated runs using the `./run_results.sh` script.
     - See below for a step-by-step guide for each reported result.
 - You can also reproduce the figures in our manuscript by running the R-scripts in `perfect_match/visualisation/`